markkolich/kolich-httpclient4-closure/README.md

 final YourType t = g.right();
 ```

-Or, use a GSON `TypeToken` if your expected successful type `S` is a generic type, and consequently, you can't use `.class` due to Java's type erasure.
+Or, use a GSON `TypeToken` if your expected successful type `S` is a generic type, and consequently, you cannot use `.class` due to Java's type erasure.

 ```java
 import com.kolich.http.helpers.GsonOrHttpFailureClosure;